 We hope the following provides helpful information when considering using a videographer.How long does my film take to produce?

-We aim to produce your ‘Highlights’ within four weeks from the date of your wedding.*
+We aim to produce your ‘Highlights’ within four to six weeks from the date of your wedding.*

 * The above timeframes can be extended taking into account other editing commitments and the time of year mainly June.
 July and August that is the height of our wedding season.

 * All our videos are produced in Client chronological order.Can I alter or change my film when I receive it?